Icy Strait Point

+Icy Strait Point is a cruise destination located in Hoonah, Alaska, established in 1996 by the Alaskan Native Huna Totem Corporation.

-Icy Strait Point is a privately owned tourist destination just outside the small village of Hoonah, Alaska.
-It is located on Chichagof Island and is named after the nearby Icy Strait.
-Owned by Huna Totem Corporation, it is the only privately owned cruise destination in Alaska, as most stops are owned by the cities in which they are located.
+The only privately owned cruise destination in Alaska, it is located on Chichagof Island and named after the nearby Icy Strait.

 Huna Totem Corporation is owned by approximately 1,350 Alaskan Natives with aboriginal ties to Hoonah and the Glacier Bay area.
-Many of them are of the Tlingit people.
+Many of them are of the Tlingit people, and "all profits directly [support] the community of Hoonah, Alaska’s largest Native Tlingit village".

+As of 2024, 85% of its staff live in Hoonah.

 History

 Huna Totem Corporation was established as a part of the Alaska Native Claims Settlement Act signed into law in 1971.
 The Act was intended to resolve the long-standing issues surrounding aboriginal land claims in Alaska, as well as to stimulate economic development throughout Alaska.

 The corporation purchased the site in 1996, and Icy Strait Point was first opened for cruise ships in 2004, with Royal Caribbean International and its sister outfit Celebrity Cruises being the two lines to initially make use of it.
 They would continue to be the main lines there, but subsequently Princess Cruises began making some stops there for several years, as well as Oceania Cruises, Regent Seven Seas Cruises, and Norwegian Cruise Line.

 By 2008, cruise stop business accounted for a quarter of Hoonah's employment, and by 2011, there were some 73 cruise ship visits arriving for the summer season, and by one calculation the cruise business accounted for more than half the local economy.

 Initially passengers were tendered into the Icy Strait Point dock, then in 2016 construction was finished on a 400 ft floating dock suitable for cruise ships that replaced tendering.
 By 2019, there were 137 cruise ships scheduled to visit Icy Strait Point.
 But still only one cruise ship was present at any given time.

-To further expand the tourism business, in 2019 Huna Totem Corporation joined with Norwegian Cruise Line to build a second floating dock, one that could accommodate megaships, located a half mile away from the first.
+To further expand the tourism business, in 2019, Huna Totem Corporation joined with Norwegian Cruise Line to build a second floating dock, one that could accommodate megaships, located a half mile away from the first.
 The goal of the separation was to prevent overcrowding, but nevertheless some Hoonah Elders expressed skepticism that the local population could handle that amount of tourist traffic without losing its sense of character.

 In 2020, Icy Strait Point was hit by the effects of the COVID-19 pandemic on cruise ships.
 Nevertheless work on the second dock work went forward and was completed by 2022, although the effects of the pandemic were still being felt.

+In 2021, on June 13, Kléet Plaza was dedicated.
+"Kléet" is from the Tlingit language meaning orca.
+It features a life-sized bronze orca sculpture by Wyland, donated by Norwegian Cruise lines to the huna totem corporation.

+In 2024, there were about 240 cruise ship visits to Icy Stait Point, bringing about 500,000 tourists, of whom about 35,000 visit Hoonah.